JroLuttringer/JroLuttringer.github.io/content/home/experience.md

     location: Strasbourg, France
     date_start: '2017-05-01'
     date_end: '2017-07-01'
-    description: Finding ways to detect and reveal hidden MPLS in the wild in a testbed, and implement the revelation method in a python tool.
+    description: Finding ways to detect and reveal hidden MPLS in the wild in a testbed, and implement the detection/revelation methods in a python tool.

   - title: "Parallel image reconstruction method for cryo-EM"